-After the cyclists are moved, played cards are removed from the game and slipstreaming (if there is 1 space between packs, rear pack is moved forward) and exhaustion (cyclist in the front takes the exhaustion card) takes place.
+After the cyclists are moved, played cards are removed from the game.
+Slipstreaming (if there is 1 space between packs, the rear pack is moved forward) and exhaustion (cyclist in the front takes the exhaustion card) take place.

 Slipstreaming is crucial for a good result.
-With wise play, you can gain several squares per round and with finite decks, every square counts at the end.
-Exhaustion cards have a movement value of two and can be very precious when catching to get a slipstream or at finish, where the one furthest across wins (because usually several riders will finish on the same round).
+With wise play, you can gain several spaces per round and with finite decks, every space counts at the end.
+Exhaustion cards have a movement value of two and can be very precious when catching to get a slipstream or at the finish, where the one furthest across wins (because usually, several riders will finish on the same round).

-Positioning, teamwork, looking for opportunities and blocking opponents are skills needed for the victory.
+Positioning, teamwork, looking for opportunities, and blocking opponents are skills needed for victory.

 The track is modular, meaning several layouts can be built with the base game.
 There are even mountains with capped movement cards and no slipstream and narrow one-wide sections that don’t allow overtaking.

 - Peloton, the first expansion adds several features.
-There are single lane cobblestone sections and wider three lane sections.
+There are single-lane cobblestone sections and wider three-lane sections.
 New riders allow up to six players game.
 If you don’t have that many players, rules for the AI riders are included.
-AI riders add a bit of unpredictability and are a good addition to add variety.
+AI riders add a bit of unpredictability and are a good addition to increase variety.

 - Uncomplicated, yet somewhat realistic depiction of cycling.